tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_rate_limiting_and_thresholds.md

 When you exceed the threshold, do your calls get throttled with slower responses, do you get overcharges for every extra call, or do the responses simply return a particular status code (if so, which one)?

 Also, when developers implement the code into their applications or web pages, does their code handle responses that don't provide data (due to the threshold being exceeded)?
 Are there conditions and checks to handle these scenarios, or does the widget (or whatever) simply freeze or hang, display empty or crash?

+{% include course_image.html size="medium" border="true" filename="nonref_ratelimiting" ext_print="png" ext_web="svg" alt="" caption="Rate limiting might seem like a marketing topic, but actually the rate limiting policies and how they affect API calls has a significant impact on development." %}

 ## Examples rate limiting sections